-Cize is a workout program that claims to be the end of workout.
+Cize is a workout program (available on Beachbody on Demand) that claims to be the end of workout.
 It is supposed to resemble a modern version of Zumba, blending together contemporary hip music with fitness moves that will have you sweating buckets.

 The description says 4 weeks of beats that are low impact and easy to learn, and eventually a 20-ish drop in pounds, followed by a better overall body tone.